arangodb/docs/3.9/graphs-smart-graphs.md

 These SmartGraphs are capable of using [SatelliteCollections](satellites.html) within their graph definition.
 Therefore, edge definitions defined between SmartCollections and SatelliteCollections can be created.
-As SatelliteCollections (and the edge collections between SmartGraph collections and SatelliteCollection) are globally replicated to each participating DB-Server, (weighted) graph traversals and (k-)shortest path(s) queries can partially be executed locally on each DB-Server.
+As SatelliteCollections (and the edge collections between SmartGraph collections and SatelliteCollections) are globally replicated to each participating DB-Server, (weighted) graph traversals and (k-)shortest path(s) queries can partially be executed locally on each DB-Server.
 This means a larger part of the query can be executed fully local